JupiterOne/starbase/README.md

 ### Running the integration

-A single call to `yarn ts-node index.ts` will perform the following steps for each listed integration in the config.yaml file:
-  1. Clone (or pull) the project from Github.
-  2. Perform `yarn install` to install all needed dependencies.
-  3. Perform `yarn starbase setup` to perform an intial clone of all integrations listed in the `config.yaml` file.
+  1. Perform `yarn starbase setup` to perform an intial clone of all integrations listed in the `config.yaml` file.
-  4. Perform `yarn starbase update-integrations` to pull the latest updates and install all dependencies for each integration listed in the `config.yaml` file.
+  2. Perform `yarn starbase update-integrations` to pull the latest updates and install all dependencies for each integration listed in the `config.yaml` file.
-  4. Perform `yarn starbase run` to collect data for each listed integration and then push collected data if a storage endpoint has been listed in `config.yaml`.
+  3. Perform `yarn starbase run` to collect data for each listed integration and then push collected data if a storage endpoint has been listed in `config.yaml`.

 For additional information on using Neo4j as a storage endpoint, please see the